Filter a report using query string parameters in the URL

 Special characters in URL filters

-Special characters and spaces require some additional formatting.
+Special characters and spaces in table and column names require more formatting.
 When your query contains spaces, dashes, or other non-ASCII characters, prefix those special characters with an escape code starting with an underscore and an X (_x), then the four-digit Unicode, then another underscore.
 If the Unicode is fewer than four characters, you need to pad it with zeroes.
 Here are some examples.

 |Identifier||Unicode||Coding for Power BI|